dnsimple/terraform-provider-dnsimple/docs/resources/registered_domain.md

 ## Argument Reference

-The following argument(s) are supported:
+The following arguments are supported:

 - `name` - (Required) The domain name to be registered.
 - `contact_id` - (Required) The ID of the contact to be used for the domain registration.
 The contact ID can be changed after the domain has been registered.
-The change will result in a new registrant change this may result in a [60-day lock](https://support.dnsimple.com/articles/icann-60-day-lock-registrant-change/).
+The change will result in a new registrant change, which may result in a [60-day lock](https://support.dnsimple.com/articles/icann-60-day-lock-registrant-change/).
 - `auto_renew_enabled` - (Optional) Whether the domain should be set to auto-renew (default: `false`).
 - `whois_privacy_enabled` - (Optional) Whether the domain should have WHOIS privacy enabled (default: `false`).
 - `dnssec_enabled` - (Optional) Whether the domain should have DNSSEC enabled (default: `false`).